-Mom 3: “We have to cancel our Dec trip to Sweden because the school calendar has shifted.”
+Mom 3: “We must cancel our Dec trip to Sweden because the school calendar has shifted.”

 I don’t reveal what’s really happening in my life

 I didn’t really text that, but I wanted to.
 It’s my world, this life under a dark cloud for the past few months, everything made worse by the pandemic.
-It’s getting better, after we took a chance and treated the undiagnosed ADHD (inattentive) and the depression is abating, fingers crossed, but there will be catch up to do.
+It’s getting better after we took a chance and treated the undiagnosed ADHD (inattentive), and the depression is abating; my fingers are crossed, but there will be catching up.
 My son is on a different path now.

-I’d like to talk to my friends about this journey, the one where we feel lost and we hop from expert to expert, the one where we walk on eggshells, where a phone is not just a phone, but potentially a portal to darkness.
+I’d like to talk to my friends about this journey, where we feel lost and hop from expert to expert, where we walk on eggshells, where a phone is not just a phone but potentially a portal to darkness.
 College?
 Well, that’s now a distant thought.

 I can’t think of anything to connect me to these moms, so I text about food.
 The red velvet cupcake.
 The umami ramen.
 The blueberries at Costco!